oracle/rwloadsim/test/TEST.md

 The database must be at least version 19, and it should not be an autonomous database as these have several constraints that make a number of tests fail.
-It is expected that the test database is multitenant, and that you are able to access the root database as a DBA.
+It is expected that the test database is multitenant, and that you are able to access the root database as a DBA as well as using "as sysdba".
 The database _must_ be registered with a listener to execute the actual tests;
 connections via ORACLE_SID are not sufficient.
-Note that some tests include output of the actual database version, and that this is version 21.3.
+Note that some tests include output of the actual database version, and that this currently is version 21.9.
-Therefore, if your test database is version 19, certain differences are expected.
+Therefore, if your test database is some other version, certain differences are expected.

 The file testuser.sql drops and creates the test user.
 You should first make a copy of the file and make sure only you have access to it.